Henri Rousseau: Retirement and death

-In the same month Rousseau suffered a phlegmon in his leg, one which he ignored.
+In the same month Rousseau suffered a phlegmon in his leg.
 In August, when he was admitted to the Necker Hospital in Paris where his son had died, he was found to have gangrene in his leg.
 After an operation, he died from a blood clot on 2 September 1910.

-At his funeral, seven friends stood at his grave: the painters Paul Signac and Manuel Ortiz de Zárate; the artist couple Robert Delaunay and Sonia Terk; the sculptor Constantin Brâncuși; Rousseau's landlord Armand Queval, and Guillaume Apollinaire, who wrote the epitaph Brâncuși put on the tombstone:
+At his funeral, seven friends stood at his grave: the painters Paul Signac and Manuel Ortíz de Zárate; the artist couple Robert and Sonia Delaunay; the sculptor Constantin Brâncuși; Rousseau's landlord Armand Queval, and Guillaume Apollinaire, who wrote the epitaph Brâncuși put on the tombstone:

 We salute you Gentle Rousseau you can hear us.

 Delaunay, his wife, Monsieur Queval and myself.

 Let our luggage pass duty free through the gates of heaven.

 We will bring you brushes, paints and canvas.